Cat Defecating vs Middening? It’s the Cat Behavior Clinic’s Specialty

-The Clinic Specializes in the Treatment and Scientific Research of Cat Defecation Behavior Issues
+33 Years in Practice the Clinic Specializes in the Scientific Research and Treatment of Cat Defecation Behavior Issues

-Schedule a Virtual Appointment with Harvard and Oxford-trained Cat Behavior Clinic Team
+Schedule a Virtual Defecation Appointment with Phi Zeta Licensed veterinarian and

 Join the List of Hundreds of Cat Defecation Success Stories.
 Our New York Times Acclaimed Cat Behavior Science Author and Behaviorist on the Today Show Explains Why Cats Poop Outside the Litter Box (but will urinate in the box).

-Award-winning Help: recipient of the “Gold Purr” Award and the “Seattle 2020 Business Award for Exemplary Businesses and People in the Field of Animal Behavior”.
+Award-winning Help: Phi Zeta Licensed Veterinarian and Cat Behaviorist Team: recipient of the “Gold Purr” Award and the “Seattle 2020 Business Award for Exemplary Businesses and People in the Field of Animal Behavior”.
+Mieshelle’s book is used to certify other cat “experts” you see today.

 It’s not.
 Much of the information about cat middening online is incorrect and should be removed.
 The truth is, it’s rare in house cats and extremely unlikely your cat is middening, but rather inappropriately defecating.
 This is most likely due in part to your cat’s feline evolutionary biology and a variety of external factors.
 We recommend you visit our defecation behavior page to learn more.
 If your cat is merely pooping inappropriately, you’re in luck!
 Pooping is much more easily solved than a middening problem.
 Please contact the clinic if you have questions regarding your cat’s defecation behavior at 503-267-8888.